 The average home in America uses around 400 gallons of water per day.
-Now, that may seem like a lot and maybe even more that you think you use, but when you factor in how many times your family flushes the toilet, showers, washes their hands or does laundry, you can see where this number comes from.
+Now, that may seem like a lot and maybe even more than you think you use, but when you factor in how many times your family flushes the toilet, showers, washes their hands, or does laundry, you can see where this number comes from.
 With more areas throughout the country struggling with drought and the EPA calling for stricter water usage regulations, it makes sense that everyone does their part to save water, even in the home.

 What are some ways that you can save water in the home?
 While there are hundreds of ways the average household can save water, some are easier than others.
 We are going to share with you some of our favorite tips on using less water and some that you may never have thought of.
 The result of using less water in your home?
-More water for our planet, less water restrictions and a lower water bill.
+More water for our planet, fewer water restrictions, and a lower water bill.
 Saving money and saving the planet couldn’t be easier!

 Great Tips For Saving Water While At Home

 2. Turn off the tap while washing your hands.
 Just as you would do to save water when brushing your teeth, you can do the same when washing your hands.
-Wet your hands, turn off the water and lather up.
+Wet your hands, turn off the water, and lather up.
 Then, turn on the tap to rinse and think of all of the water you just saved.

 3. Have you ever heard the saying.
 “If it’s yellow, let it mellow.”?
 It basically means that you don’t have to flush your toilet every time you pee.
 You can wait to flush or flush every other time.
 This will save you up to 2.5 gallons of water every time you tinkle.

 4. Repair any water leaks inside or out.
-Even if your bathroom sink has a slow drip, that can add up to gallons of water lost each and every day.
+Even if your bathroom sink has a slow drip, that can add up to gallons of water lost each day.
 Fix your leaks to save water and save money.